jdhitsolutions/PSScriptTools/docs/Show-Tree.md

 ## DESCRIPTION

 Shows the specified path as a graphical tree in the console.
-This is intended as PowerShell alternative to the tree DOS command.
+Show-Tree is intended as a PowerShell alternative to the tree DOS command.
 This function should work for any type of PowerShell provider and can be used to explore providers used for configuration like the WSMan provider or the registry.
 Currently, this will *not work* with any PSDrives created with the Certificate provider.
 It should work cross-platform.

 By default, the output will only show directory or equivalent structures.
 But you can opt to include items well as item details by using the ShowProperty parameter.
-Specify a comma separated list of properties or use * to view them all.
+Specify a comma-separated list of properties or use * to view them all.

 If the Path is a FileSystem path there is a dynamic parameter, -InColor, that will write ANSI-colored output to the pipeline.
-This parameter has an alias of -ansi.
+This parameter has an alias of ansi.

 Note: This is an update to an older function in my library.
 I seem to recall I found the original code somewhere online, perhaps from someone like Lee Holmes.
 Sadly, I neglected to record the source.